We simply need wild country available to us...for it (is) a part of the geography of hope - Wallace Stegner

 I can’t accurately speak for others but feel this mellowing myself.
 I walk big mountains but also like afternoon ambles and weekend day walks.
 The photography is different but can be equally satisfying.
 Big mountains are, however, part of our imagination even if we don’t climb them.
 Everest, Robert says in the film, was a turning point.
 After Hillary and Tenzing Norgay the fascination, walking and climbing grew.

 Mountains of the Mind is a historic account of the attraction of high places which hasn’t always existed.
 Those ideas are part of the film.
 Partly too, the film narrative explores the conflicts and magnetism of danger.
 We hear about the opposites of holy and hostile, peril and beauty, and the fact that three hundred years ago mountain exploring was viewed as lunacy.
 It is “a kind of madness” Willem Defoe reads, but a “siren call” we can’t resist.
 We live in “arranged environments” and seek the “wild and ungovernable” to discover different parts of ourselves.
-The film begins with Nietzsche: “Those who were seen dancing were thought to be insane by those who could not hear the music.”
+The film begins with Nietzsche: "Those who dance are considered mad by those who cannot hear the music".

 Mountain has sumptuous phrasing, a beautiful orchestral score, and startling imagery.
 Mountains are a source of both “danger and allure.”
 They have “unspeakable beauty.”
 They are a “testing ground on which the self can best be illuminated.”
 As a hiker I don’t feel any attraction for biking, base jumping or skiing but those are unforgettable moments in the film.
 Downhill on snowboards and skis, falling through sky with parachutes and flying suits, walking a cable stretched across stark precipitous summits.
 We hear of the struggle to do what no one else has done, the “crowd control” trips up Everest which are no longer exploration and the unsettling fact that those who risk most are those who have the least.
 As we hear this in the film, we watch Sherpas carrying backpack loads.

 The film concludes with poignant philosophy, soft music, ravishing views.
 “Anyone who has been among mountains knows their indifference...In small measures this feeling exhilarates."
 Back from the mountains “you can feel like a stranger” with experiences you can’t communicate.
 Mountains are ancient and “time has flown over you but left its shadow behind.”
 They are indifferent but “shift the way we see ourselves (and) restore our wonder.”
-The final words echo Stegner: “Mountains...want nothing from us (and) more than ever we need their wildness.”
+The final words echo Stegner: “Mountains...want nothing from us (and) more than ever we need their wildness".
+It's a pleasure seeing Robert bring so much focus onto inert geography from such rich sources.
+Walk the hills (I do) and think about why you do it.